 - Serving picky eaters?
 Don't tell anyone this pie is vegan and gluten-free and they'll never know.
-For real.

 - Difficulty level: EASY

-How to Make Vegan Salted Chocolate Pecan Pie
+How to Make Vegan Chocolate Pecan Pie

-First, decide whether you'll be using my favorite pie crust, a different pie crust recipe, or a store-bought variety.
+First, decide whether you'll be using my favorite V/GF pie crust, a different pie crust recipe, or a store-bought variety.
 Next...

 Total bake time will be around 45 minutes, give or take a few.
 I like to set a timer for 30 minutes and then take a peek to make sure everything looks okay.

-If you use a traditional flour-based crust you'll probably need to cover the edges of the pie with foil or a pie shield to prevent over-browning.
-If you use my Almond Flour Pie Crust recipe you won’t need to worry about the crust getting too brown.
+If you use a traditional flour-based pie crust you'll need to cover the edges of the pie with foil or a pie shield.
+If you use my almond flour pie crust recipe you shouldn't need to worry about the crust getting too brown.

 If you lightly tap a few of the pecans they should indicate that the filling underneath is somewhat firm.
 Now you're ready to sprinkle this beauty with flaked sea salt and let it cool.

 As the pecans rise during baking, they end up with a crispy, sugary, maple, crackly candy coating on top!
 Can you see that in the photo above?

-Vegan Salted Chocolate Pecan Pie
+Vegan Chocolate Pecan Pie

-- 1 unbaked Vegan Pie Crust (GF)
+- 1 unbaked Vegan Pie Crust (GF) - tap for recipe

 - 2 cups raw pecan halves (8 oz.)